Kids' Hats & Headwear Size Chart

 Fit Tips

 Measure the circumference of your head using a measuring tape.
-Wrap it around your head at the point where the hat will sit (2.5cm approx. above your eyebrows).
+Wrap it around your head at the point where the hat will sit (about an inch/2.5cm above your eyebrows).